imranhasan22/handbook_imran/mobile/java.md

 ## Process-based Multitasking
 - Each process has its own memory space.
 - Processes do not share memory space with each other.
+- Each task is a seperate independent program(process).
 - Switching between processes is more expensive because the operating system must save the state of one process and load the state of another.
 - Java doesn't directly support process-based multitasking but it can create new processes using classes like `ProcessBuilder` or `Runtime`.